The Bankrate promise

 2. Build a steady employment record

-You’re more attractive to lenders if you can show at least two years of steady employment and earnings, especially from the same employer.
+You’re more attractive to lenders if you can demonstrate at least two years of steady employment and earnings, especially from the same employer.
 Be prepared to show pay stubs from at least the 30-day period prior to when you apply for your mortgage and W-2s from the past two years.
 If you earn bonuses or commissions, you’ll need to provide proof of that, as well.

 It can be more difficult to qualify if you’re self-employed or your pay is coming from multiple part-time jobs, but not impossible.
 If you’re self-employed, you might need to furnish business records, such as P&L statements, in addition to tax returns, to round out your application.